chili-labs/AclBundle/Resources/doc/installation.md

 ### 1. Download the bundle

 The recommended way to install the AclBundle is [through composer][1].
-Just create a `composer.json` file and run the `php composer.phar install` command to install it:
+Just create a `composer.json` file and run the `composer install` command to install it:

 ```json
 {